doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 **`.setEncryptionRequired()`**

-**It seems there has actually been a regression from the improvments made in L regarding not allowing the user to corrupt the `KeyStore` contents by not allowing lock screen removal.
-See the quote from Google below and the test results.** ε(´סּ︵סּ`)з
+**It seems there has actually been a regression from the improvments made in L regarding not allowing the user to corrupt the `KeyStore` contents by not allowing lock screen removal when using `.setEncryptionRequired()`. ** ε(´סּ︵סּ`)з

-> "Keys which do not require encryption at rest will no longer be deleted when secure lock screen is disabled or reset (for example, by the user or a Device Administrator).
-Keys which require encryption at rest will be deleted during these events.

 | to ↓        from > | NONE | PIN | PASS | PATTERN |
 |--------------------|------|-----|------|---------|